05-20-17 Softball vs Cal Golden Bears NCAA Regional

 |1991||C. Ariz.
 (SB)||Head Coach||n/a|

 |1989||C. Ariz.
 (SB)||Head Coach||n/a|

 As impressive as Myers' teams have been on the field, the program has taken a giant leap forward off of it.

-Under Myers, Auburn has placed three on Academic All-America and Academic All-District lists, something that had never been done previously.
+Under Myers, Auburn has placed four on Academic All-America and five Academic All-District lists, something that had never been done previously.
 In 2016, the Tigers had 24 honorees on the Academic All-SEC list.
 Kasey Cooper also became the first player in softball history to be named the SEC Scholar-Athlete of the Year and the NCAA Elite 90 winner.

 In 2016, the Auburn softball team where no team had gone before.
 Myers guided the Tigers to a program record of 58 wins en route to a berth in the Women's College World Series Championship Series.
 On its way there, Auburn swept through its own regional and took two of three from national seed Arizona in the Super Regionals, hosted at Jane B. Moore Stadium.

 The Tigers then combined to score 22 runs in defeats of national seeds Florida State, Georgia and UCLA to advance to the final.

 Offense was the name of the game in 2016 as Auburn paced the country with an average of 7.94 runs per game, the highest any NCAA member has posted since 2002.
 The biggest contributor to that total, All-American Kasey Cooper, broke the single-season program records in RBI (83), home runs (21) and total bases (163) to highlight her honor of espnW Player of the Year.